thomasarivera/thomasarivera.github.io/essays/no-stupid-questions.md

 ### "Stupid" Question:
 ```
-Q: Cloudflare, block user IP's not from Cloudflare, but still allow server IP scripts to run locally [closed]
+T: Cloudflare, block user IP's not from Cloudflare, but still allow server IP scripts to run locally [closed]

-We recently had an DDOS and various other attacks on our website which has a lot of frontend/backend programming.
+Q: We recently had an DDOS and various other attacks on our website which has a lot of frontend/backend programming.
 So we
 now have the Cloudflare Business account using Geo-Blocking, WAF, DDOS protection, rate-limiting, etc.

 I know that Cloudflare recommends only allowing their incoming IP's, and to block all other incoming IP's such as the